 After

 Re-grouping the categories and simplifying the layout will help players feel less overwhelmed when they encounter multiple icons and buttons.
-Additionally, maintain consistent UI elements to achieve balance with the icons.

 Before